Skip to main content

 b.

-Identify potential risks of the activity to the client and how to minimize those risks,
+Identify potential risks of the activity to the client and know how to minimize those risks, and

 c.

-Manage the intended outcomes of the activity, and
+Recognize and manage the intended and unintended outcomes of the activity.

 4.

-Before performing an activity with a client-specific order, licensed practical nurses consider applicable employer/organizational policies, processes, and resources, and other relevant human and system factors that may impact their ability to:
+Before performing an activity under a client-specific order, licensed practical nurses consider applicable employer/organizational policies, processes, restrictions, and resources, and other relevant human and system factors that may impact their ability to:

 a.